chorton2227/piper-christmas-2025/lessons/module-2-css/lesson-2.11-mini-project/README.md

 Want to take it further?
 Try these enhancements:

 ### Level 1: Easy
-- [ ] Change the color scheme to your favorite colors
+- [ ] Use a custom color scheme that matches your topic
-- [ ] Adjust font sizes to your preference
+- [ ] Add Google Fonts instead of default fonts
-- [ ] Add more hover effects
+- [ ] Add hover effects to all clickable elements
-- [ ] Change border-radius values
+- [ ] Use border-radius for rounded corners
-- [ ] Adjust spacing with CSS variables
+- [ ] Add box-shadows for depth

 ### Level 2: Intermediate
 - [ ] Add a "scroll to top" button